Hein ter Poorten: World War II

 He steadily rose up the ranks upon his return to the East Indies, and by July 1939, was the Royal Netherlands Indies Army (KNIL) chief of the general staff.
 Lieutenant General Gerardus Johannes Berenschot's death in a flying accident in October 1941 saw Ter Poorten, by now also a lieutenant general, promoted to commander in chief of the KNIL.

 Ter Poorten was regarded by his contemporaries in the army as a skilled commander with a firm understanding of military affairs in the East Indies, and thus was able to get on well with his subordinates and fellow officers; his relations with the civilian administration were less successful.

 In January 1942, following the outbreak of war with Japan, Ter Poorten was appointed commander of land forces in the American-British-Dutch-Australian Command, a short-lived unified command of all Allied forces in South East Asia.
 By March, Ter Poorten became the de facto head of all Allied forces on Java, following rapid Japanese advances and the break-up of ABDACOM.
 It was left to him to unconditionally surrender the island to the Japanese on 8 March 1942.
 Ter Poorten had no authority to sign the surrender and did not initially do so.
 After threats and under pressure of reprisals, Ter Poorten was forced to read a statement on the radio about an unconditional capitulation.
 Van Mook had already been appointed Lieutenant Governor General on 1 January 1942 by the government in exile in London.
 In this position he was the deputy of Governor General Tjarda van Starkenborgh Stachouwer. on 8 March 1942, the Dutch East Indies government in exile was already in Brisbane.
-Australia gave from Mook authority on those areas still unoccupied by the Japanese.
+Australia gave Van Mook authority on those areas still unoccupied by the Japanese.

 Ter Poorten spent the rest of the war in various prisoner of war camps.